-Late Work Policy: On Pearson Revel chapter quizzes, anything which is submitted past the deadline listed in the schedule will be given 50% credit.
-Exams are subject to the make-up exam policy listed below in the exams section of the syllabus.
-Late discussion board posts and comments will be accepted until the deadline for revising that discussion board and will be assessed a late penalty of 10% of the maximum grade possible for each calendar day late (including holidays and weekends).
-Late writing assignments will be assessed a late penalty of

-10% of the maximum grade possible for each calendar day late (including holidays and weekends) and will not be accepted more than 9 days late.
-No late work will be accepted after Tuesday December 13th at 5 pm.
+Late Work Policy: On Pearson Revel chapter quizzes, anything which is submitted past the deadline listed in the course schedule will be given 50% credit.
+Exams are subject to the makeup exam policy listed below in the exams section of the syllabus.
+Late writing assignments will be assessed a late penalty of 10% of the maximum grade possible for each calendar day late (including holidays and weekends) and will not be accepted more than 9 days late.
+No late work will be accepted after Tuesday May 9h at 5 pm.